-Development of the Bank in 2014 and conditions underlying its growth:
+Development of the Group in 2014 and conditions underlying its growth:

-- The increase in loans to customers, gross, by 12.1% as compared to the end of 2013, due mainly to gross finance lease receivables (related to the incorporation of the lease activity into the Bank's structures), increase in the loan portfolio of large enterprises and active sale of consumer credits; - 13.3% growth of customer deposits, as compared to the end of 2013, arising mostly from the increase of deposits held by large enterprises and individual customers; - Stable capital situation total capital adequacy ratio at 13.4%; Tier 1 ratio at 10.8%; in May 2014, the Bank finalised the public share issue project thanks to which the commitment to increase the free float on the stock exchange to 15% was fulfilled and the Bank's own funds went up by PLN 218.7 million, after factoring in the share issue costs: - The net banking income increased by PLN 50.9 million, due chiefly to a higher interest income, higher income on dividends and a positive impact of incorporating the lease activity into the Bank's structures; in parallel, no one-off income items which affected the 2013 result (PLN 19.1 million) occurred in 2014; - Increase in costs of the Bank's operation along with depreciation costs by 4.5% permanent focus on stringent cost control allows the Bank to invest in its development, while avoiding a significant cost increase; a 4.5% cost increase was mainly due to incorporating the lease activity into the Bank's structures and the intended merger of Bank Gospodarki Żywnościowej SA with BNP Paribas Bank Polska SA; - Continuation of the prudent risk management policy the cost of risk ratio (computed as the quotient of the cost of risk and the average balance of gross loans to customers as at the end of the four subsequent quarters) stood at 0.6% in 2014. - Improved quality of the loan portfolio the share of non-performing loans in the total loan portfolio of the Bank fell from 8.3% recorded at the end of 2013 to 7.3% at the end of December 2014.
+- 5.0% increase in gross loans to customers as compared to the end of 2013 was mainly caused by an increase in the loan portfolio of large enterprises, growth of factoring receivables, higher balances of loans to finance dealership activities thanks to cooperation started with KIA Motors Polska and Hyundai Motor Poland, and active sale of consumer credits; - 13.7% growth of customer deposits, as compared to the end of 2013, arising mostly from the increase of deposits held by large enterprises and individual customers; - Stable capital situation of the Group the total capital adequacy ratio at 12.9% and Tier 1 at 10.4%; In May 2014, the Bank finalised the public share issue project thanks to which the commitment to increase the free float on the stock exchange to 15% was fulfilled and the Bank's own funds went up by PLN 218.7 million, after factoring in the share issue costs; - The Group's net banking income increased by PLN 3.0 million (0.4%), despite the impact exerted by the one-off income item on the net profit of 2013 (PLN 19.1 million), and lower non-interest income.
+Excluding the effect of the one-off item, the net banking income would rise by PLN 22.1 million (2.7%).
+Despite a material drop of market interest rates and no impact of one-off items, the net interest income grew by 5.2%; - 2.9% increase of the Group's general expenses and depreciation continued focus on the strict cost control allows the Group to invest in business development while avoiding any significant cost increase.
+In H2 2014, the Group incurred costs of PLN 7.4 million, related to the intended merger of Bank Gospodarki Żywnościowej SA with BNP Paribas Bank Polska SA. - Continuation of the prudent risk management policy the cost of risk ratio (computed as the quotient of the cost of risk and the average balance of gross loans to customers as at the end of the four subsequent quarters) stood at 0.6% in 2014. - Improved quality of the loan portfolio the share of non-performing loans in the total loan portfolio of the Group fell from 8.5% recorded at the end of 2013 to 7.1% at the end of December 2014.

-1.3.
-External factors that influenced the operation and development of the Bank in 2014
+1.4.
+External factors that influenced the operation and development of the Group in 2014

-1.3.1.
+1.4.1.
 Market and economic situation abroad